Prof. Michael Dunn

 BA, MA (Cantab.), PhD, PGDipLaTHE, SFHEA

-- Director of Undergraduate Medical Ethics and Law Education, Clinical School
+- Director of Medical Ethics and Law Education, Clinical School

-- Director of the Ethox Centre Graduate Training Programme, NDPH
+- Director of the Ethox Centre's Graduate Research Training Programme in Bioethics

-Mikey is involved in research and teaching in the ethics and law of health care, social care and research.
+Mikey works on ethics in health care, social care and research.
 His current research interests focus predominantly on various ethical aspects of community-based and long-term care practice, policy and law - in the UK and internationally.

 In his research, Mikey draws upon - and seeks to integrate - philosophical, social scientific and legal methods of analysis.
-Connected to this, Mikey also has a strong interest in examining questions about:
+Connected to this approach, Mikey also has a strong interest in examining questions about:

-- the value of empirical ethics research, and
+- the rationale for empirical bioethics research, and

 Mikey plays a major role in Ethox's teaching activities.
-As Director of Undergraduate Medical Ethics and Law Education, he is responsible for leading and managing the delivery of the medical ethics and law curriculum to all clinical students within the University of Oxford’s Medical School.
-As Director of the Ethox Centre Graduate Research Training Programme, he is working on the development of a new DPhil programme that will provide comprehensive methodological preparation for doctoral-level research in bioethics.
-He also currently supervises 3 doctoral students.
+As Director of Undergraduate Medical Ethics and Law Education, he is responsible for leading and managing the delivery of the medical ethics and law curriculum to the clinical students within the University of Oxford’s Medical School.
+As Director of the Ethox Centre Graduate Research Training Programme, he is working to foster the development of bioethics teaching and research skills amongst Ethox's cohort of DPhil students and junior post-doctoral researchers.

 Mikey has recently completed, with Distinction, the University of Oxford's Postgraduate Diploma in Learning and Teaching in Higher Education.
-He now mentors junior colleagues undertaking this professional qualification and has recently been appointed as a Senior Fellow of the UK's Higher Education Academy.
+He now mentors junior colleagues undertaking this professional qualification and was appointed as a Senior Fellow of the UK's Higher Education Academy in 2015.

 Other Academic Activities